-The system provides three INSTANT modes: INSTANT mode 1, 2, and 3.
-INSTANT modes 1 and 2, when activated, automatically bypass specific zones assigned by your installer to each of the INSTANT modes.
-INSTANT mode 3, when activated, automatically bypasses all zones assigned to INSTANT modes 1 and 2.
+The system provides three INSTANT modes; INSTANT modes 1, 2 and 3.

+- INSTANT modes 1 and 2, when activated, automatically bypass specific zones assigned by your installer to each of the INSTANT modes. - INSTANT mode 3, when activated, automatically bypasses all zones assigned to INSTANT modes 1 AND 2.

 Check with your installer for a list of the zones that are bypassed during each INSTANT mode.